-Find out about costs before you start treatment.
-See NHS dental services for more information about dentists and treatment costs.
+You should find out about costs before you start treatment.
+Read our page on NHS dental services for more information about dentists and treatment costs.

-Your dentist may refer you to a specialist in root canal treatment (endodontist) if the work is particularly complex.
-All registered dental specialists in the UK are listed on the General Dental Council’s website.
+All registered dental specialists in the UK are listed on the website of the General Dental Council (GDC).
 You can search the register for a specialist.

-Before you have root canal treatment, your dentist may take a series of X-rays of the affected tooth.
+Before having root canal treatment, your dentist may take a series of X-rays of the affected tooth.
 This will allow them to build up a clear picture of the root canal and assess the extent of any damage.

-Root canal treatment is usually carried out under local anaesthetic (painkilling medication).
+Root canal treatment is usually carried out under local anaesthetic (painkilling medication that numbs a specific area of the body).
 In some cases, where the tooth has died and is no longer sensitive, it may not be necessary to use a local anaesthetic.

 Occasionally, teeth may be difficult to anaesthetise.
-In this case your dentist can use special local anaesthetic techniques to ensure your treatment is not painful.
+On these occasions, your dentist can use special local anaesthetic techniques to ensure your treatment isn't painful.

 Removing the pulp

-Your dentist will first place a sheet of rubber (a rubber dam) around the tooth to ensure the tooth is dry during treatment.
-This also protects you from swallowing or breathing in any chemicals the dentist uses.
+Your dentist will place a rubber sheet (dam) around the tooth to ensure it is dry during treatment.
+The dam will also prevent you swallowing or breathing in any chemicals the dentist uses.